 She holds a Bachelor's degree from the University of Kansas where her senior thesis focused on shifting female gender roles during Bleeding Kansas and the Civil War.
 She has served as a graduate research assistant and intern for several digital history projects at the University of Nebraska-Lincoln, presented conference papers for both academic and public audiences, and conducted extensive archival research for herself and for collaborative projects.

-At present, she is working as a Project Manager and Researcher for forthcoming history projects under the direction of William G. Thomas III and Jeannette Jones at the University of Nebraska-Lincoln.
+At present, she is employed as a Research Associate in the Center for Digital Research in the Humanities at UNL, serving as Project Manager and Researcher for forthcoming history projects under the direction of professors William G. Thomas III and Jeannette Eileen Jones.